cnlohr/cnovr/README.md

 Livestream TODO:
  * switch environment to a single-pass of geometry.
  * Make ball go to center of two controllers when pulling trigger.
+ * People in chat can interface with the program.
+ * Move ColorChord's audio system into.
+ * Add a frame delay for recompiling .c files otherwise .c will fail to compile on Samba shares.